You’ll agree that comparing critical metrics in your data can help uncover actionable and valuable intelligence that can improve your revenue.

 Following are the Top 3 Comparison Chart Examples.

-If you are into finding of trends, shifts, outliers and want to have comparison side by side then Comparison Line Charts are excellent at showcasing these things.
+If you are into finding trends, shifts, and outliers and want to have comparisons side by side then Comparison Line Charts are excellent at showcasing these things.

-Rise and fall look of the lines on the chart can give you idea at first look what is happening with data over the time.
+The rise and fall look of the lines on the chart can give you an idea at first look at what is happening with data over time.

-Sometimes comparison line chart may become difficult to interpret if lines started cross out each other but still it is not a big problem.
+Sometimes comparison line charts may become difficult to interpret if lines start to cross out each other but still, it is not a big problem.

 If you have multiple lines to compare with each other then adding colors to each line can make them distinguish exclusively.

-Below is a very good example of multi-axis line chart by ChartExpo.
+Below is a very good example of a multi-axis line chart by ChartExpo.

 Visualization Source: ChartExpo